-Shrimp Chow Mein is an easy, one pot meal that’s loaded with shrimp, fresh vegetables and flavour.
+Shrimp Chow Mein is an easy, one pot meal that’s loaded with shrimp, fresh vegetables and flavor.
 Its the best way to get weeknight dinner on the table in under 30 minutes and is better than takeout!

-Everytime we have a fridge situation where vegetables are close to their expiry date, I end up making noodles.
+Every time we have a fridge situation where vegetables are close to their expiry date, I end up making noodles.
 Every.
 Single.
 Time.

 But thats just me.
 A saucy noodle freak – lover – making slurpy noises as I eat.
 Just for you know.

 Let’s just desiccate that word chow mein for a minute.
 In India, chow mein refers to stir fried noodles.
 Any kind of stir fried noodles are chow mein when we go out to get some chinese food.
 But people all over the world have different definitions of chow mein.
 And that’s okay.
 Because I’ve realized slowly – whats in a name!